kserve/modelmesh-serving/docs/install/install-script.md

 You can also optionally use `--delete` to delete any existing instances of ModelMesh Serving in the designated Kube namespace before running the install.

 The installation will create a secret named `storage-config` if it does not already exist.
 If the `--quickstart` option was chosen, this will be populated with the connection details for the example models bucket in IBM Cloud Object Storage and the local MinIO; otherwise, it will be empty and ready for you to add your own entries.

+The `--namespace-scope-mode` will deploy `ServingRuntime`s confined to the same namespace, instead of the default cluster-scoped runtimes `ClusterServingRuntime`s.
+These serving runtimes are accessible to any user/namespace in the cluster.

 ## Setup additional namespaces